iowaguy/pcn-simulator/jaison/notes/speedy-murmurs-simulator.md

 - Path Length  : length of discovered path between sender and receiver (lower better).
 - Stabilization: number of messages sent per epoch to stabilize trees (lower better).

-# 4.Evaluation Ideas
-- Run evaluation on updated Ripple Data set - after 2016 to present date and compare results with results from the currently used data set (jan 2013 - oct 2016).
-This is interesting because there was a major increase in ripple transactions from 2017 - early 2018.

 # 5.Ideas
 - Evaluate conditions where Silent Whispers is better and when Speedy Murmurs is and ford fulkerson, suggest hybrid based on network state.